rticommunity/connextdds-py/docs/source/reader.rst

 Subscriptions
 ~~~~~~~~~~~~~

+An application uses DataReaders to access data received over DCPS.
+A DataReader is associated with a single Topic.
+You can have
+multiple DataReaders and Topics in a single application.
+In
+addition, you can have more than one DataReader for a particular
+Topic in a single application.

+A Subscriber is the DCPS object responsible for the actual receipt
+of published data.
+Subscribers own and manage DataReaders.
+A DataReader can only be owned by a single Subscriber while a
+Subscriber can own many DataReaders.
+Thus the same Subscriber
+may receive data for many different Topics of different data types.
+When data is sent to an application, it is first processed by a
+Subscriber; the DDS data sample is then stored in the appropriate
+DataReader.
+User code can either register a listener to be called
+when new data arrives or actively poll the DataReader for new data
+using its `read()` and `take()` methods.

 To create a DataReader, you need is create a :ref:`topic:Topics` and
 a :ref:`participant:DomainParticipant`.
 Optionally, you can add
 a QoS parameter and a listener.